statisticsnorway/terraform-provider-commvault/README.md

 # Terraform Provider for Commvault

-The CommvaultX Terraform provider allows you to manage Commvault resources such as clients and, in the future, backup jobs, directly from Terraform.
+The Commvault Terraform provider allows you to manage Commvault resources such as clients and, in the future, backup jobs, directly from Terraform.
 This version is maintained by Statistics Norway and is not affiliated with the official Commvault provider.